satansdeer/satansdeer.github.com/src/pages/posts/conditional-rendering-in-jsx/index.md

 In general I would recommend to avoid that as it makes code less readable.

 Overall ternary operator is a great way to have conditions in your **JSX**.
-I recommend useing them over `if/else` statements.
+I recommend using them over `if/else` statements.

 ## Logical AND